 I like the support from the library staff, they are very helpful with teaching you how to reference, how to write an essay, help with maths etc. The library has different zones for level of noise allowed which is good when you want to study with a friend, or get on with some coursework, you know where to go.
-Nottingham is an amazing city, there’s always stuff going on in the old market square, there’s plenty of places to eat and drink, there’s lots of touristy things to do, the list is endless and you’ll never get bored!
-The nightlife in Nottingham is fantastic though, there’s always people around, plenty of police and so I always feel safe and secure.
+Nottingham is an amazing city, there’s always stuff going on in the Old Market Square, there’s plenty of places to eat and drink, there’s lots of touristy things to do, the list is endless and you’ll never get bored!
+The nightlife in Nottingham is fantastic too, there’s always people around, plenty of police and so I always feel safe and secure.

 There’s also a brilliant bus service to help you get around Notts, they’re always on time, and there’s plenty on a night-time as well to get you home safely after a night out clubbing!

 In a nutshell, why would you recommend your course / NTU to someone looking to study in that area?

 The course is full of dedicated lecturers and staff that want you to succeed, the course is interesting and covers a whole range of topics within biomedical science.
 There is always something happening on campus as well, and loads of events to get involved in.
 NTU is an amazing community and I’m proud to be a part of it.